 I topped off each bowl with half of a perfectly boiled egg (2.365 Perfectly Boiled Eggs (with recipe)) and sliced radish and stems from baek (white) kimchi that was on hand.

-Overall, the dish turned out okay.
+Overall, the dish turned out okay, much improved from an earlier version that was featured on GMTD many years ago (4.174 Pyongyang Mul Naeng Myeon).
 To be clear, it was nowhere near the real deal.
-To be fair, as regular GMTD readers should know by now, only a handful of restaurants in existence can do a proper Pyeonyang-style MNM.
+To be fair, as regular GMTD readers should know by now, only a handful of restaurants in existence can do a proper Pyongyang-style MNM.
 Still, in contrast to other would-be instant MNM products, the noodles weren’t as rubbery and the soup wasn’t as sweet.
-I would never buy it myself, but it was fun to try.